 “How inappropriate to call this planet Earth when it is quite clearly Ocean.”
 Arthur C Clarke

-As a prelude to a possible "dive trip" to the Gulf of Thailand, I`m watching Rob Stewart`s latest movie Revolution lament for the future of mankind and for the state of our greatest treasure, the Ocean.
+As a prelude to a possible “dive trip” to the Gulf of Thailand, I`m watching the late Rob Stewart`s movie Revolution lament for the future of mankind and for the state of our greatest treasure, the Ocean.
 It`s fascinating to see a movie nearly as good as his first, Sharkwater, that talks the talk of real science and real consequences.
-This siren views just as the scientific community begins to sound the alarm of Extinction for us all to consider between episodes of Dr. Phil and American Idol.
+This siren viewed just as the scientific community began to sound the alarm of Extinction for us all to consider between episodes of Dr. Phil and American Idol.
 Maybe we can find time for science and the reality of our neglect?

 This planet is about 2/3`s Ocean, 1/3 land mass and a speck of humanity that shits into this massive Ocean as if it really is just one big pottyhole?
 And this speck of humanity can apparently excrete at unparalled levels of damage.
 Results from the latest International Programme on the State of the Ocean (IPSO)/IUCN review of science on anthropogenic stressors on the ocean go beyond the conclusion reached last week by the UN climate change panel, the IPCC , that the ocean is absorbing much of the warming and unprecedented levels of carbon dioxide.
 They warn that the cumulative impact of this with other ocean stressors is way scarier than previous estimates.
 It adds up to dangerous acidity and extinction!